-The moment that shifted everything was when she covered her face with her long thin fingers and cried.
+When she covered her face with her long thin fingers and cried, I had a moment of shock.
 I had asked a simple question, supposing she must have known the old man I was looking for.
-After all a famous artist living on her street must have had friends.
-We stood together in an alleyway behind the DeMun apartments in St Louis where I asked.
+After all …a famous artist living on her street must have had friends.
+We stood together in an alleyway behind the DeMun apartments in St Louis where I just asked.

 “Do you know Edward Menges?”